- Summer Research Programs

 - Trainees will learn how to conduct a literature review utilizing the online Research Medical Library in order to collect relevant information specific to their project.

-Learning Objectives
+Learning Objectives and Curriculum

 - The laboratory and clinical environment at MD Anderson provides a broad range of challenging basic research and clinical projects.
 Students learn lab safety practices and techniques for gathering, analyzing and presenting scientific data.

 - Emphasis is placed on the importance of basic principles that form the foundation for scientific investigation.
-Students learn about a broad range of subjects in Anesthesiology, Critical Care, or Pain Medicine research.
+Students learn about a broad range of subjects in Anesthesiology, Critical Care or Pain Medicine research.

 - MD Anderson faculty mentors design projects that reflect the ongoing research efforts of the institution's laboratories.
 Students actively participate in the technical aspects of their projects and the interpretation of experimental data.